typesupply/opentype-cookbook/readme.md

 # Foundation Concepts

-Before we get into writing any code, let's first establish an what we are actually building and how it actually works.
+Before we get into writing any code, let's first establish what we are actually building and how it actually works.
 This is probably the toughest thing to understand about OpenType features, but understanding the underlying mechanics will free you to build new and innovative features of your own.

 ## Structures